NitinKamboj/K-Anonymisation---Clustering-Algorithm/Clustering-K_Anonymity/README.md

-Clustering Based k-Anonymization
+Clustering Based k-Anonymisation
 ===========================

-This repository is an **open source python implementation for Clustering based k-Anonymization**.
+This repository is an **open source python implementation for Clustering based k-Anonymisation**.
 I implement these algorithms (k-nearest neighbor, k-member[1] and OKA[2]) in python for further study.

 ### Motivation
-Researches on data privacy have lasted for more than ten years, lots of great papers have been published.
-However, only a few open source projects are available on Internet [3-4], most open source projects are using algorithms proposed before 2004!
-Fewer projects have been used in real life.
-Worse more, most people even don't hear about it.
-Such a tragedy!
+Big Data challenges growth in privacy and researches on data privacy that lasted for more than ten years, an enormous amount of papers been published.
+However, few open source projects are available on the Internet, most open source projects are using algorithms proposed prior to 2004!
+A very few projects have been used in real life.
+In addition, there is not a lot of awareness among people as they don't hear about it.

-I decided to make some effort.
-Hoping these open source repositories can help researchers and developers on data privacy (privacy preserving data publishing).

 ### Attention
 I used **both adult and INFORMS** dataset in this implementation.
 For clarification, **we transform NCP to percentage**.
 This NCP percentage is computed by dividing NCP value with the number of values in dataset (also called GCP[5]).
 The range of NCP percentage is from 0 to 1, where 0 means no information loss, 1 means loses all information (more meaningful than raw NCP, which is sensitive to size of dataset).

 ### Usage and Parameters:
 My Implementation is based on Python 3.7.3 64Bit architecture.
-Please make sure your Python environment is collectly installed.
+Please make sure your Python environment is correctly installed.
 You can run Mondrian in following steps:

 1) Download (or clone) the whole project.